Postgraduate study

 Research themes

-Our research is organised around the following four intersecting themes, each of which is central to contemporary policy debates:
+Our research is organised around a number of intersecting themes, each of which is central to contemporary policy debates.
+The GHPU welcomes proposals in the following broad research areas:

 Our staff

-We contribute to the world’s leading peer-reviewed journals and to professional journals, as well as the wider media.
+• contribute to the world’s leading peer-reviewed journals, professional journals and the wider media

-Provided the proposal receives approval from a panel of members of staff, with expertise relevant to the research project, the student will be registered as PhD student in beginning of year two.
+If your proposal receives approval from a panel of staff members with expertise relevant to the research project, you will be registered as PhD student at the beginning of your second year.

-The second year is typically spent on fieldwork and data collection, with the remaining time devoted to data analysis and write-up of the thesis.
+The second year is typically spent focusing on fieldwork and data collection, with the remaining time devoted to data analysis and writing up your thesis.

 Find out more about compulsory and optional courses